 Open Houses & Market Exposure

 3.)
 Just enough market exposure.
 If your home is so lucky as to get an offer the first day or so on the market, count your blessings.
 But also calculate your opportunity costs: many buyers can’t get out to see homes that quickly - some are unable to house hunt except on the weekends!
 An open house allows potential buyers to enter and walk through the property at their leisure and guided by a realtor.
 The goal of an open house is to secure interest from buyers.
 Lots of buyers need the flexibility of a weekend open house to see properties.
-Ask your JF Real Estate Agent to brief you on the standard practices for market exposure in your local area.
+Ask your Christie's International Real Estate - the Saints Agent to brief you on the standard practices for market exposure in your local area.